 Azure DevOps and Jenkins are the tools that are used for Continuous Integration (CI) and Continuous Deployment (CD).
-Though they look similar but, there are some key differences between them in this article, we are going to point out the key differences between Azure DevOps and Jenkins.
+Though they look similar, there are some key differences between them.
+In this article, we are going to point out the key differences between Azure DevOps and Jenkins.

 Let’s do a tabular comparison between these two.